HafsaTazrian/Laravel-Project---Colors/README.md

 It contains the following sections:

-- Dashboard
+- Dashboard:
 It shows total Blog Posts, total Comments, total Blog Writers.
 It shows a line graph on the basis of total blog posts, total comments, total Blog Writers on basis of time.
 It shows a bar diagram on User Blogging activity (shows the users who have created blogs on basis of time).
 It shows a pie chart about the Categories and total blogs related to those categories.

-- Users
+- Users:
 Create new Users
 Update existing Users
 Delete existing Users

-- Category
+- Category:
 Create new Category
 Update existing Category
 Delete existing Category

-- Blogs
+- Blogs:
 Create new Blogs
 Update existing Blogs
 Delete existing Blogs

-- Page
+- Page:
 Create new Page
 Update existing Page